 But while funding is the most important issue, there are many other issues like:

-- reviving the small and medium-sized house building sections
+- Reviving small & medium-sized house building sections

-- the type of housing we build is as important as the volume
+- Type of housing built is as important as the volume

 The bottom line is that house shortages are getting a big problem that will soon be out of control.
 This is due to the fact the problem is being overlooked and by the time it is looked at properly with sufficient funds to do anything it will be too late.